mmaitland300/sofware_building_tutorial/README.md

    ```bash
    sudo apt update && sudo apt install python3
    ```
-   *Note:* The `sudo` command gives you temporary administrator privileges (think of it as using a special key to open a locked door).
+   *Note:* The `sudo` command gives you temporary administrator privileges (like a special key to open a locked door).

 ### Step 2: Installing Visual Studio Code (VS Code)
 1. **What is VS Code?**